nicoverbruggen/image-generator/README.md

 ### v3 to v4:

 In `ImageGenerator`, `generate()`'s `path` parameter has been replaced with `output`.
+If you use named parameters, you will need to update your usage of this method.

 It works the same way, but you have more options for this parameter now, in particular `base64` is now a valid value for that parameter.

 ## Tests